 6. Preparing the ‘preliminary investigation’ and other procedures required by canon law.

-In the British Province, there are eleven schools which carry the description “Jesuit School”, for which in Church law the Provincial has responsibility.
-Each school has its own governance structure, and the governors of each school are responsible for the school’s own safeguarding policy and procedures.
-The governing bodies are obliged to follow the statutory codes of practice laid down by Parliament (KCSIE in England and GIRFEC in Scotland).
-The province has no role in safeguarding as this is the responsibility of each school guided by the DO.
-(If there is an historical case of abuse, then the province might be involved if it was a member of the Society).
-The schools are inspected with regard to safeguarding by OFSTED (for the three voluntary aided schools), by ISI (for the six independent schools in England), or by Education Scotland (for the two independent schools in Scotland).
+In the British Province, eight schools carry the description “Jesuit School”.
+Each school has its own governance structure, and the governors of each school are responsible for the school’s safeguarding policy and procedures.
+The governing bodies are required to follow the statutory codes of practice laid down by Parliament: KCSIE (Keeping Children Safe in Education) in England and GIRFEC (Getting It Right for Every Child) in Scotland.
+The school leadership team and governing bodies are responsible for ensuring that safeguarding policies and guidance are followed, along with advice from the LADO (Local Authority Designated Officer) and other statutory services.
+The Province will only become involved in historical cases of abuse if the matter concerns a member of the Society of Jesus.
+The schools are inspected by OFSTED (Office for Standards in Education, Children’s Services and Skills) for the voluntary aided schools, by ISI (Independent Schools Inspectorate) for the independent schools in England, and by Education Scotland for the independent schools in Scotland.

 Because the trustee and legal proprietor of Donhead Preparatory School is the Jesuit Provincial, he is ultimately responsible for safeguarding compliance in this school.
-However, in practice this is delegated to the governing body of the school who is vested with the responsibility for safeguarding in this school.
+However, in practice this is delegated to the governing body of the school.

-There is at least one Jesuit on each governing body, but this is not laid down in the governing statutes and having a Jesuit as a governor does not have any bearing on responsibilities for current safeguarding issues.
+There is at least one Jesuit on each governing body, but this is not laid down in the governing statutes.
+Having a Jesuit as a governor does not have any bearing on the safeguarding policies and procedures in any school, nor on who is responsibility for safeguarding.

 The Catholic Safeguarding Standards Agency have asked every Religious Life Group to share a public survey inviting survivors to contribute their experiences.
 The purpose of this public call is to gather information from anyone who has had recent contact with a Diocese or a Religious Life Group (RLG).